 To get started you must go to web address shawneerct.com.
 First you must register (It does not cost anything to register).
 Once you have registered and have you login ID and password please put away your ID and password for future reference.
 Next you must decide if you want to take the RCT course or challenge the DOE Overall Exam.
-The cost for each of the 13 module courses are \$40 each (3 attempts to pass test per module).
+The cost for each of the 13 module courses are \$20 each (3 attempts to pass test per module).
 If a student fails the DOE Overall Core Exam and fails any one particular module, then the student should take that module for remediation prior to taking next attempt at Overall Core Exam. (see attached Short Core Study Guide)

 If an individual fails any one test three times, that person is banned for six months from DOE Core qualification thru Shawnee Environmental Services, Inc. (SES, Inc.).
-If an individual decides to challenge the DOE Overall Core Exam (the cost is \$100 for three chances to pass a proctored exam) then that individual must contact SES, Inc. (937-572-9704 or email admin@stormerct.com) to arrange for a proctor for their exam.
+If an individual decides to challenge the DOE Overall Core Exam (the cost is \$150 for three chances to pass a proctored exam) then that individual must contact SES, Inc. (937-572-9704/9706 or email administration and the proctor for their exam.

 To take any exam the individual must log in on the Home page for shawneerct.com.
 Once the individual is logged in, then choose from the menu for Core Courses, Site Courses, or the DOE Overall Core Exam.
-To take the Overall Core Exam: the proctor must register as proctor and then be approved by admin@shawneerct.com prior to exam start.
-The proctor is required to send email at the beginning of exam and end of exam with the exam results and the mailing address of the examinee.
+To take the Overall Core Exam: the proctor must be approved by min@shawneerct.com prior to exam start to give individual's user ID access to testing database.
 When student takes exam, the results will be reviewed by student where any challenges may be emailed to admin@shawneerct.com.

 Exam results are not final until student test challenges and the proctor's email have been received and reviewed by admin@shawneerct.com.
 When student passes exam, the proctor will be emailed the student's internet DOE Core Certificate.
-The proctor's name will be in our records for accountability.
+The proctor's name will placed on the certificate for accountability.
 Each certificate will be serialized by SES, Inc. for easy verification by DOE Facility.
-Please note that during normal work hours Mon-Sunday 0800-1630 hrs test results and DOE Core Certificate emailing will take place in approximately four hours of daily work hours.
+Please note that during normal work hours Mon-Sunday 0800-1630 hrs test results and DOE Core Certificate emailing will take place in approximately four hours.